eolseng/pg6102_exam/README.md

 ### Booking
 * Entity Service for CRUD operations on Bookings.
 * Receives AMQP messages on create or cancelled/deleted Trips and on User creation.
+### Frontend
+* Next.JS React frontend for graphical interaction with the API.
+* Supports signup and login, view and delete trips, view, register, update and cancel bookings.
 ### Utils
 * Utility repository for Rest-responses and AMQP configuration
 ### E2E-tests